Trichomoniasis

 a) Nucleic acid amplification test (NAAT): Gold standard in the diagnostic workup of T vaginalis infection.
 The specimens used include vaginal swab, cervical swab, or morning urine samples in women and urethral swab samples or urine sediment in men.
 The sensitivity of the method is >90%, and specificity, 95% to 100%.

-b) DNA hybridization test (Affirm VPIII): The sensitivity is 63%, and specificity, 99%.
+b) DNA hybridization test (Affirm VPIII): The sensitivity is 63%, and the specificity is 99%.
 The result is available within 45 minutes.

 3) Culture: Vaginal specimens are cultured in women, and urethral swab, urine sediment, and semen (specimens obtained from various sites and cultured on a single plate) are examined in men.
 Results are available within up to 7 days.
 The sensitivity of the test is 75% to 96%, and the specificity is ~100%.